How to Start a Successful Drop Shipping Business Using Shopify Online Store

 There are three plans to choose from – Basic Shopify, Shopify, and Advanced Shopify.

 Since you’re just starting out, it’s best to choose the Basic Shopify plan.
-Later on, assuming that your shop blows up, you can change the plan to take advantage of more features.
+Later on, assuming that your shop takes off, you can change the plan to take advantage of more features.
 Compare features and pricing of Shopify plans in Jason’s Shopify review.